Skip to main content

 Birria

-Jalisco's iconic slow-cooked stew traditionally made with goat or lamb, now commonly prepared with beef, simmered in a rich, spicy broth with guajillo, ancho chiles, tomatoes, and aromatic spices.
-Served with corn tortillas for dipping in consommé, and garnished with onions, cilantro, and lime.
-Birria tacos (quesabirria) with cheese became a viral sensation and remain popular in November 2025, with Tijuana-style birria gaining international recognition.
+Jalisco's slow-cooked stew, made traditionally with goat or lamb and these days often with beef, simmered in a spicy broth of guajillo and ancho chiles, tomatoes, and spices.
+It's served with corn tortillas for dipping in the consommé, plus onions, cilantro, and lime.
+Cheese-stuffed birria tacos (quesabirria) went viral a few years back and haven't let up, and Tijuana-style birria now has a following well beyond Mexico.

 Regional Specialties & Local Favorites